cmpsci-goldnjub/info/rules.md

 4. The final submission must include a link to a video presenting the app.
 The video must be no longer than five minutes.
 We will only accept links.
 Please do not try to upload the actual video.

-4. Any teams with a submission over 1GB in size should contact the event organizers at blah@mst.edu at least 48 hours before the submission deadlines to discuss submission arrangements.
+4. Any teams with a submission over 1GB in size should contact the event organizers at kjw26b@mst.edu at least 48 hours before the submission deadlines to discuss submission arrangements.

 5. Submissions must be original content